Tag: Delphi history

 The Oracle; Camillo Miola (Biacca) (Italian (Neapolitan), 1840 – 1919); 1880; Oil on canvas; 108 x 142.9 cm (42 1/2 x 56 1/4 in.);

-Painting detail showing the Oracle of Delphi seating on the Delphic Tripod uttering the prophesies.
+Painting detail showing the Oracle of Delphi sitting on the Delphic Tripod uttering the prophesies.
 This Delphic tripod was a chair on which the oracle set.

 Apollo as the oracular god, Dionysus as his brother

-So consultations with the oracle took place in the temple of Apollo on a monthly basis.
+So consultations with the oracle took place in the temple of Apollo every month.
 The rituals happened inside the temple’s adyton.
 A priestess sat upon a tripod to cry out her oracles.
-Following a purification ritual at the Castalian spring, she believed to be in a trance answering questions of the visitors.
-Some important outcries got engraved on stone.
-Those cries received interpretation of priests and were written down into verses.
-People asked different questions in regards to their personal life, military and religious conquests.
+Following a purification ritual at the Castalian spring, she believed to be in a trance answering questions from the visitors.
+Some important outcries were engraved on stone.
+Those cries received interpretation from priests and were written down into verses.
+People asked different questions in regards to their personal lives, and military and religious conquests.
 The city-states also asked questions that were written down on a sealed tablet to travel back to them.
 According to the museum’s description, 615 prophecies were saved in literary sources and inscriptions.
 The interpretation of such prophecies or oracles was ambiguous because the person who asked the question could interpret them as well.
 Therefore, God Apollo was also known as Loxias or ambiguous.
 He represented the best virtues, mainly art, music, poetry, beauty, health, and reasonable behavior.

 Apollo’s younger brother Dionysus, was also worshiped at Delphi.
 In ancient Greco-Roman sculpture, Dionysus has a beautiful slender body and long, wavy hair, and sometimes is thought to be Apollo and vice versa.
 Dionysus was the god of wine and irrational behavior.
 The two gods were worshiped at different times of the year.